 🍴 Flavor profile

-Orange habanero chiles have notes of sweet tropical fruit with floral undertones, making them a delicious additive in dishes like mango habanero salsa.
+Orange habanero peppers have notes of sweet tropical fruit with floral undertones, making them a delicious additive in dishes like mango habanero salsa.
 Some people also describe a hint of smoky flavor in there as well.

 Green habanero chiles are less spicy with an earthier taste.
-They are great for sauces, pickling, drinks, etc.
+They are great for sauces, pickling, drinks, and more.

 🔥 Spice level